Cross-Border eCommerce benefits – how to prepare for risks

 These are forecasting methods.
 When a particular type of upward or downward trend for a particular product is involved, this method is used for forecasting.
 The double exponential smoothing, regression, triple smoothing etc are few techniques popular in this category.

 - Graphical forecasting:

-When you have data and you convert them into graphical representation, it conveys the pattern visually.
+When you have data and you convert them into a graphical representation, it conveys the pattern visually.
 Visual representation of data is easier to comprehend.
 This technique can give you a general trend without getting too much into understanding the data.
 Previous inventory exploration, trends and patterns help you forecast easily.

 - Qualitative forecasting

-When historical data is unavailable or irrelevant or are scarce, the forecasting is done based on intuitive or judgmental evaluation.
+When historical data is unavailable or irrelevant or are scarce, the forecasting is done based on an intuitive or judgmental evaluation.
 When a new product or a new innovation is launched, this scenario arises.
 Some typical qualitative techniques are based on personal insight, sales force feedback, panel consensus, market research, visionary forecasting, and the Delphi method.